BISI

 BISI in short

-The BISI provides an evaluation of the general quality status of an ecotope (habitat) or compiled (aggregation of ecotopes) area and several specific evaluations.
-Specific evaluations should identify possible causes and effects of the observed quality status (and their importance), based on subsets of indicator species.
-Specifically developed for the benthic quality status in marine waters based on benthos; application in other systems and types of habitats and inclusion of other types of biota as indicators is possible.
+The BISI provides an assessment of the general quality status of an ecotope (habitat) or compiled (aggregation of ecotopes) area and several specific assessments.
+Specific assessments should identify possible causes and effects of the observed quality status (and their importance), based on subsets of indicator species.
+Specifically developed for the benthic quality status in marine waters based on benthos; application in other systems and types of habitats and inclusion of other types of biota as indicators is however possible.
 At present applications and examples are available at (sub)regional scale, national scale, scale of Natura 2000 areas and Marine Protected Areas (MPAs) and for specific management areas (parts of MPAs with different protection status).
 BISI can be used to evaluate current quality status, trends in quality status and/or to determine the effect of management measures with specific monitoring designs (e.g. Before-After-Control-Impact designs).
 Threshold levels (management targets for desired sufficient good quality status) with regards to Marine Strategy Framework Directive (MSFD) or Habitat Directive (HD) application are suggested.

 BISI formula

-BISI = exp((1/S)*∑ln(IVi*(Oi/Ri)))
+BISI = exp((1/S)*∑(IVi*ln(Oi/Ri)))

 BISI = Benthic Indicator Species Index; S = Number of indicator species included; IVi = Species specific Indicator Value calculated as species specific standard indicator value ivi (value between 0-1) divided by average indicator value ivavg; Oi = Observed occurrence species i (either presence/absence ratio, density or biomass); Ri = Reference occurrence species i (presence/absence ratio, density or biomass under reference conditions). (‘exp’ is similar to putting e to the power of the formula as indicated, which equals the inverse natural logarithm, as a back-transformation of the natural logarithm (ln) taken from the occurrence-to-reference ratios).